jwllee/HMMConf/python/README.md

 of the proposed HMM-based approach and scripts for running experiments.

 ## Acknowledgement:
-I want to acknowledge and thank the [hmmlearn](https://github.com/hmmlearn/hmmlearn); I had used this as a reference for my implementation of the modified HMM proposed in the paper.
+I want to acknowledge and thank the [hmmlearn](https://github.com/hmmlearn/hmmlearn) package; I had used this as a reference for my implementation of the modified HMM proposed in the paper.